hrideydalal/Faculty-Finder-App/README.md

 ---

-## ✅ Usage Flow
+## ✅ How to Use

-1. Register as a new user
+1. Register or login using the form.
-2. Login with your email and password
-3. Use the search bar to find faculty
+2. Use the search field to find a faculty member.
-4. View faculty profile cards with full details
+3. View complete details like department, room number, phone, email, and expertise.

 ---

-## 📌 To-Do / Future Improvements
+## 📌 To-Do / Roadmap

-- Add logout/session using JWT or localStorage
+- [ ] Add logout functionality (JWT or localStorage)
+- [ ] Admin role to manage faculty records
-- Role-based admin dashboard
+- [ ] Edit/Delete options for admin
-- Edit/delete faculty profiles (admin only)
-- Pagination for large faculty datasets
+- [ ] Pagination for large faculty lists
-- Deploy backend & frontend to production
+- [ ] Deploy on Render, Netlify, or Vercel

 ---